jimouris/master-thesis/README.md

 # Privacy Preserving Medical Data Analytics using Secure Multi Party Computation.
 An End-To-End Use Case.

-A. Giannopoulos' & D. Mouris' M.Sc. thesis for the National and Kapodistrian University of Athens.
+A. Giannopoulos, D. Mouris M.Sc. thesis for the National and Kapodistrian University of Athens.

 Supervisors: Yannis E. Ioannidis, Minos N. Garofalakis